Skip to Content

 The One Big Museum To See

-kids love the scottish national museum in edinburgh, which is built around a bright, glass-enclosed victorian atrium,
+Kids love the scottish national museum in edinburgh, which is built around a bright, glass-enclosed victorian atrium,

 The National Museum of Scotland, a few blocks from the Royal Mile, is free.
 The building itself is gorgeous, with a bright, open Victorian atrium and floors that look like sample cases when you view them from a certain angle.

-the exteriors of the rooms of the scottish national museum can resemble giant sample cases.
+The exteriors of the rooms of the scottish national museum can resemble giant sample cases.

 It’s like the Smithsonian condensed into one building with entire sections devoted to Scottish, world and natural history, science and technology, and art and design.